spacekookie/qaul.net/doc/Build-Options.md

   * Sets graphics user interface framework.
 By default cmake tries to automatically figure out what toolkit to use.
   * The following options exist: NATIVE, CLI, GTK
-* -DQAUL_LOG_DEFAULTLEVEL=LOGLEVEL
-  * Sets the default log level.
-  * The following log levels exist:
-    NONE, ERROR, WARN, INFO, DEBUG
-  * This option is optional.
-The default log level is DEBUG.
-* -DQAUL_LOG_ENABLE=YES
-  * When this option is set to NO, it does not compile any logging capability into the qaullib binary.
-This is useful when compiling for embedded systems with limited memory.
-  * This option is optional.
-Default value is YES.
 * -DCOMPILE_MINIMAL=NO
   * Whe set to YES, this option excludes all unnecessary strings etc. from the binaries.
 This is useful when compiling for embedded systems with limited